VSCode for React Native

 It is in fact an excellent editor, with some amazing features; but to have it exactly as I want it for my daily keyboard-smashing life naturally I needed to customise it.
 A lot.

-What will follow is in fact the whole list of extensions and settings I did to transform it from “cool” to “Ok I’m never going to change it” IDE: hopefully you will find it useful, or at least learn about a new extension or two to add to your setup — ready?
+What will follow is (almost) the whole list of extensions and settings I did to transform it from “cool” to “Ok I’m never going to change it” IDE: hopefully you will find it useful, or at least learn about a new extension or two to add to your setup — ready?

 Section 1: Fundamentals